exasol/hamcrest-resultset-matcher/doc/user_guide/user_guide.md

 ### Display `Date` and `Timestamp`

 Even so the Java classes `java.sql.Date` and `java.sql.Timestamp` represent a UTC value, their `toString()` method displays the date in the time-zone of the test system.
 That can easily lead to confusion.
-For that reason, this matcher instead prints them in UTC in the mismatch description.
+For that reason, this matcher instead prints them in UTC when the expected values mismatch.

 Example: